Unsupervised Discovery of Object-Centric Neural Fields: Conclusion

 \section{Conclusion}

-In this paper, we study the importance of object-centric modeling for unsupervised 3D object discovery.
-We propose \modelfull~(\model) to instantiate this concept.
-To evaluate our approach, we collect three challenging new datasets, each with scenes containing objects of multiple categories set against complex backgrounds.
-Our results indicate that our object-centric design and the object-centric prior learning can substantially improve the systematic generalizability of unsupervised object discovery.
+We study the importance of translation invariance for unsupervised 3D object discovery, instantiated as our model for \modelfull~(\model).
+Our results show that our translation-invariant design and the 3D object prior learning can substantially improve the spatial generalization and sample efficiency.
+Our results demonstrate that unsupervised 3D object discovery can be extended to real scenes while obtaining satisfactory performances.

-\paragraph{Acknowledgments.} This work is in part supported by NSF RI \#2211258, ONR MURI N00014-22-1-2740, ONR YIP N00014-24-1-2117, the Samsung Global Research Outreach (GRO) program, Amazon, and Google.
+\myparagraph{Limitations.} Although \model shows promising unsupervised 3D object discovery results, it is currently limited to simple real scenes such as the kitchen scenes.
+Extending to more complex real scenes with complex spatial layouts and a large number of objects from different categories is an important future direction.
+We leave more discussion on technical limitations in Appendix~\ref{appendix:limitation}.